 Powered Rotary: A turn-table integrally mounted in the snubbing unit traveling plate which allows the rotation of the string with the slips closed on the pipe in either the snub mode or pipe heavy mode.
 This rotary is driven with hydraulic motors, allowing the unit to perform string rotation without external support equipment.

 Power Tongs: Hydraulically actuated equipment used in the snubbing operation to make or break connections in the tubing string.

 QRC: Cameron stripping BOP.
 QRC stands for quick ram change

-Rig assist snubbing: A mobile snubbing unit either truck mounted or skid mounted that works in conjunction with a workover, service or drilling rig for workover or completions work on a live well or underbalanced well.
-Unit is capable or running or pulling tubulars and tools under pressure.
+Rig assist snubbing: A mobile snubbing unit, either truck-mounted or skid-mounted, that works in conjunction with a workover, service or drilling rig for workover or completions work on a live well or underbalanced well.
+Unit is capable of running or pulling tubulars and tools under pressure.

 Scalloped spool: A spacer spool modified for snubbing to allow well bore pressures to equalize or bleed off around the tubing hanger when landing or pulling the hanger.

 Self contained snubbing:A snubbing unit which stands alone by itself with no need of a service, workover or drilling rig.
 A self-contained unit is capable of workover or completion work on a live well or underbalanced well or indirect.

 Snubbing: A procedure in which tubing is run or pulled from a well, which is in an underbalanced or live well condition.
 Snubbing units have specialized pressure control devices which permit them to deliver drilling, completion and workover services while there is pressure in the wellbore.
 Snubbing units eliminate the need to neutralize well pressure prior to servicing and therefore avoid the formation damage which neutralizing pressure can have on a well’s ability to produce.